Azure-Samples/communication-services-dotnet-quickstarts/ManageTeamsIdentityMobileAndDesktop/README.md

 1. On the Authentication pane of your Azure AD App, add a new platform of the mobile and desktop application type with the Redirect URI of `http://localhost`.
 1. Open an instance of PowerShell, Windows Terminal, Command Prompt or equivalent and navigate to the directory that you'd like to clone the sample to.
 1. `git clone https://github.com/Azure-Samples/Communication-Services-dotnet-quickstarts.git`
-1. With the Communication Services procured in pre-requisites, add connection string,an AAD client ID and tenant ID to environment variable using below commands:
+1. With the Communication Services procured in pre-requisites, add connection string, an Azure AD client ID and tenant ID to environment variable using below commands:

 setx COMMUNICATION_SERVICES_CONNECTION_STRING <COMMUNICATION_SERVICES_CONNECTION_STRING>
 setx AAD_CLIENT_ID <CONTOSO_AZURE_AD_CLIENT_ID>